PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * set closed to HC sub datasets not to trigger top dataset cleanup
   * fixed anal brokerage to take # of defined jobs into account
   * setting RUCIO_ACCOUNT and RUCIO_APPID
   * pin dis for foreign T2s in US cloud